Choose your language

 Unique cultivation system with many advantages

-Qlipr is a sustainable and easy-to-use clamping system for cucumber- and tomatoplants, which works competitive compared to existing cultivation systems.
+The Qlipr system is a sustainable and easy-to-use stainless steel clamping system for cucumber- and tomato plants, which works competitive compared to existing cultivation systems.

-Qlipr consists out of a crop hook of 120 cm long (other lengths upon request), with two stainless steel clamps, equipped with a special developed foam insert piece.
+The Qlipr system consists of a galvanised hook (PlanthooQ), with two stainless steel clips (Qliprs), equipped with a special developed foam insert piece (ProteQ).

-From smaller to larger growers, from lower to higher greenhouses, from single to multiple wire systems; Qlipr offers many application possibillities.
-Even if you work with moveable wire, Qlipr is an excellent system for you.
-Qlipr can also be used for the traditional cucumber cultivation, because the clamp is able to be used on decomposable jute rope.
+From lower to higher greenhouses, from single to multiple wire systems; the Qlipr system offers many applications.
+Even if you work with movable wire or gutter, Qlipr is an excellent system for you.
+Qlipr can also be used for the traditional cucumber cultivation as the Qlipr is able to be used on our compostable jute rope (Organic Qord).
+You can knot this Organic Qord to the PlanthooQ.
+Alternatively to knotting you can use our Sustainable Qord.
+Used with our Qord Hanger it can be attached and removed very quickly.
+The Sustainable Qord lasts many years.

 The pride of a good crop